jeffdennis.jpg

 Participants receive 20 points for passing tech at a Victory NSS Points Event.

-10 points will be awarded to participants for each round of eliminations that they stage the car and break the stage beam under power.
+10 points will be awarded to participants for each round of eliminations that they stage the car and

 Event winner will receive 12 bonus points.